Sport in Tuvalu: The traditional sports of Tuvalu

 The traditional sports in the late 19th century were foot racing, lance throwing, quarterstaff fencing and wrestling, although the Christian missionaries disapproved of these activities.

 A traditional sport played in Tuvalu is kilikiti, which is similar to cricket.
 A popular sport specific to Tuvalu is Te ano (The ball), which is played with two round balls of 12 cm diameter.
 Te ano is a traditional game that is similar to volleyball, in which the two hard balls made from pandanus leaves are volleyed at great speed with the team members trying to stop the ball hitting the ground.

+Rugby union and rugby sevens

+Rugby union is a developing sport in Tuvalu.
+Sevens rugby was first introduced to Tuvalu in 2007.
+The Tuvalu national rugby sevens team (Tuvalu 7s) participates in the Rugby Sevens competitions at the Pacific Games and the Oceania Sevens Championship.

 Football in Tuvalu

 Football in Tuvalu is played at club and national team level.
 The Tuvalu national football team trains at the Tuvalu Sports Ground in Funafuti and competes in the Pacific Games.

 The Tuvalu National Football Association is an associate member of the Oceania Football Confederation (OFC) and is seeking membership in FIFA.

 The Tuvalu national futsal team participates in the Oceanian Futsal Championship.